lcdm-uiuc/cs199-sp17/Labs/Lab4/README.md

 Be sure to include the `--master` flag, or else your code will only run locally, and you won't get the benefits of the cluster's parallelism.

+You can track the progress of your application by looking running this command `ssh -L 127.0.0.1:9002:192-168-100-234.local:18080 username@141.142.210.245`

+where username is your username.
+Then look at http://127.0.0.1:9002 .
+If you scroll to the bottom and click Show incomplete applications, you can see the current progress of your script

 ### Interactive Shell

 While `spark-submit` is the way we'll be endorsing to run PySpark jobs, there is an option to run jobs in an interactive shell.
 Use the `pyspark` command to load into the PySpark interactive shell.
 You can use many of the same options listed above to tweak `pyspark` settings, such as `--num-executors` and `--master`.